 The Company considers cash equivalents to be highly liquid investments with original maturities of three months or less.
 Cash and cash equivalents include deposits in a money market account.
-The Company deposits its cash in a financial institution and, at times, such balance may be in excess of the Federal Deposit Insurance Corporation insurance limits.
+The Company deposits its cash in financial institutions and, at times, such balances may be in excess of the Federal Deposit Insurance Corporation insurance limits.